Iniciaste sesión como:

 Key word: the efficacy of the original vow

-The teachings transmitted by the seven masters represent a transition within Mahayana Buddhism from extremely rigorous practices to the development of a practice suitable for ordinary people who cannot follow the praiseworthy but difficult path of the sages.
+The teachings transmitted by the seven masters represent a transition within Mahayana Buddhism from extremely rigorous practices to the development of a practice suitable for ordinary people who cannot follow the admirable but difficult path of the sages.

 Trying to awaken by our own means and efforts assumes the binary logic of being and non-being: "I exist independently and separately from awakening, which I have to conquer".
 When we think like this we run into the mountains of being and non-being and the journey becomes long, anguishing and difficult.

-Donran, commenting on Vasubandhu's treatise, concludes that both 'going to the pure land to be born' and 'returning from the pure land to help other beings' happen because of 'other power' or 'other power' (tariki): that is the engine that carries us on this double journey.
+Donran, commenting on Vasubandhu's treatise, concludes that both 'going to the pure land to be born' and 'returning from the pure land to help other beings' happen because of 'other power' (tariki).
+This ‘other power’ is the engine that carries us on this double journey.
 Our imperfect personal efforts, 'self-power' (jiriki) are not the engine, nor are we the ones directing the journey.
 Therefore the only thing that matters, on our part, is shinjin.
 Shinjin is letting go, trusting, surrendering.
 All that remains to be done on our part is to accept that we are not in control and entrust ourselves to the journey, to the process that leads to awakening.

-The five right practices focusing on Amida Buddha are: 1) worship, 2) recitation of the sutras, 3) contemplation, 4) saying the Name, and 5) praise and making offerings.
+The five right practices focusing on Amida Buddha are: 1) bowing, 2) recitation of the sutras, 3) contemplation, 4) saying the Name, and 5) praise and making offerings.
 When it is said that there are six right practices, praise and making offerings are listed separately.

 Usamos cookies para analizar el tráfico del sitio web y optimizar tu experiencia en el sitio.
 Al aceptar nuestro uso de cookies, tus datos se agruparán con los datos de todos los demás usuarios.